rhodey/sqlitesuperfs/README.md

 + Run `make test` from the mount

 ## Performance
 When the PSQL server is localhost SQLite is 15% faster than native FS thanks to SQLitesuperfs buffering.
 When the PSQL server has 0.2ms simulated RTT latency SQLite is 2x to 3x slower than native FS.
 SQLitesuperfs is primarily about *private hosted SQLite impossible => possible*.
 SQLitesuperfs even at 100x would be an achievement compared to Fully Homomorphic Encryption being 100,000x to 1,000,000x.
+Also remember SQLite on native FS is fast!

 The read thread pool described earlier will help and additionally a custom [VFS](https://sqlite.org/vfs.html) can be added to improve writes but TBH I am very happy already to build apps on this so I dont say I will be back here to add either *super* soon.